 Research infrastructures with TU Wien participation and external

-- Management and organization of collaborative software development processes for establishing fully automatic end-to-end EO data processing chains.
+- management and organization of collaborative software development processes to build fully automated end-to-end EO data processing chains

-The Climate Change Centre Austria (CCCA) is a research network supported by Austria’s most important research institutions.
+The Climate Change Centre Austria (CCCA), opens an external URL in a new window is a research network supported by Austria’s most important research institutions.
 It promotes climate research and climate impact research and fosters collaboration in and among those domains.
 The CCCA Data Centre as an operational department is responsible for the research data infrastructure to promote applicable data management for Austrian scientists and the Greater Alpine Region.
 The main objective is to provide a central climate data hub for models, climate scenarios as well as related research data and information services.
 The CCCA Data Centre considers data sharing principles and offers standardized data services for download, views and data analysing tools.
 We promote interoperability and collaboration between different science and research communities to raise awareness on climate change and serve as a central point for sharing knowledge and resources.

-The Hardware facilities of the CCCA include highly available server clusters with a storage capacity of 1 PB as well as the connection to the VSC and own High Performance Computing resources.
+The hardware facilities of the CCCA include highly available server clusters with a storage capacity of 1 PB as well as the connection to the VSC and own High Performance Computing resources.
 CCCA member institutions can store and publish research data but it can also use as internal data storage for research projects.
-For more information see: https://data.ccca.ac.at/

-The public Forschungsinfrastruktur database of the Federal Ministry of Education, Science and Research (BMBWF) provides an overview of national research infrastructures.
+The public Forschungsinfrastruktur database, opens an external URL in a new window of the Federal Ministry of Education, Science and Research (BMBWF) provides an overview of national research infrastructures.
 The database serves as an information platform and may be used to find and offer research infrastructures for new cooperation projects.
-For more information visit: https://forschungsinfrastruktur.bmbwf.gv.at/en.